-Before you bite into these recipes, we suggest you always be mindful of these five helpful tips.
+Before you bite into these recipes, though, we suggest you always be mindful of these five helpful tips.

-- Choose a low sugar, whole grain or Ezekiel bread.
+- Choose low-sugar, whole-grain, or Ezekiel bread.

 - Cut off the crust if you're looking for smaller portion sizes.

-- Don't drown it with condiments.
+- Don't drown your sandwich with condiments.

 - Add greens whenever you can.